-Hey there!
-We are in the middle of a series of posts on how to find the best college fit for your student.
-Today we are going to begin researching.
+We are in the middle of a series of posts on finding the best college fit for your student.
+In today’s article, I’ll show you exactly how I organize my research and the information I track for every college we consider.

 First, sit down with your student and ask them to name the top 5-10 colleges they would want to consider.
 They probably have some ideas, based on what their friends have said (good and bad) about different colleges.
 Or, you may have a family history with a particular school, as we discussed in part 3.
 Maybe you want to add one in that they haven’t thought of yet.
 That’s okay.
 Listen to their ideas and tell them you’re going to help them figure out what is a good fit.